LDAWG-a11y/a11yWebApp/src/guides/accessible-site-search-with-combobox-suggestions.md

 ```

 * So, I'm setting some global variables, particularly for the input, its wrapper, the container to pop the listbox in, the keys a user will press, an empty `itemsArr` array and an empty `currItem` variable
-* I'm just grabbing our links from an array of objects
+* I'm just grabbing our `links` from an array of objects
 * I'm adding a further wrapper (We can't have an error message in a `listbox`), then I'm adding this message container as a sibling of the `listbox`, I'm mostly doing this as Safari doesn't support `aria-activedescendant`, yet, but also I want to inform a user that there are no  matching suggestions, as that's useful to know, right?
-* I loop through our links creating a HTML string, with the necessary roles and properties, along with classes and IDs, adding them to our `itemsArr` array
+* I loop through our `links` creating a HTML string, with the necessary roles and properties, along with classes and IDs, adding them to our `itemsArr` array
+* I'm actually using links with a `role="option"`, as there seems little point reinventing the wheel for navigating when links do exactly that
 * I declare some new variables that we created from strings as actual HTML elements that we need later
 * I add all of the roles and properties to the input
 * You may notice I didn't use a list, I have used `aria-posinset` and `aria-setsize` instead, I of course update this as necessary, so it is always accurate